672368201/x1c7-hackintosh/README.md

 <summary><strong>POWER MANAGEMENT</strong></summary>
 <br>

-Generate CPUFriendDataProvider for your machine [here](https://github.com/fewtarius/CPUFriendFriend) or use those I've provided.
+Use [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend) to generate CPUFriendDataProvider.kext for your machine or use those I've provided.
 Highly recommended that you use power management.

 </details>